Home » blog

 When you are at the appointment for the installation of your ignition interlock device, the technician will review with you how to provide a sample for a normal test and a random retest.
 Once you have done it, the process is simple to perform.

 Retests are a common stressor for IID users, but they don’t have to be.
-Remember these 5 facts about retesting if you’re ever concerned.
+Remember these five facts about retesting if you’re ever concerned.

 2. Retests are required: They’re not a punishment or a sign that you’ve done something wrong.
 Random retests are required with all state certified ignition interlock devices.
 They are the most effective way to ensure that the person operating the vehicle remains sober for the duration of their trip.